stormpath/stormpath.github.io/source/java/product-guide/index.markdown

 <a class="anchor" name="group-membership-create"></a>
 ### Create a Group Membership

-To create a group membership you need the account and the group.
+To create a group membership from the Account, you need the group, the group href or the group name.
+In the example below, all the uses of addGroup() method are valid and equivalent:

     account.addGroup(group);

-Or, from the group
+    account.addGroup(group.getHref());

+    account.addGroup(group.getName());

+In a similar way, to add a group membership from the Group, you need the account, its href, username or email.
+The following calls are valid and equivalent:

     group.addAccount(account);

+    group.addAccount(account.getHref());

+    group.addAccount(account.getEmail());

+    group.addAccount(account.getUsername());

 <a class="anchor" name="group-membership-retrieve"></a>
 ### Retrieve a Group Membership